DesolateDependency/my-gentoo-documentation/installation_guide.md

 eselect profile list
 ```
 \
-Select a fitting profile your your setup.
+Select a fitting profile for your setup.
 (In my case i am using the desktop profile)
 ```
 # eselect profile set <number-of-profile>
 ```